-Evaluation will be based on a midterm and final exam (in traditional "on-site" written form), two team assignments and online Moodle quizzes during the semester.
+Evaluation will be based on a midterm and final exam (in traditional "on-site" written form), two team assignments, in-class activity (quizzes) and online Moodle quizzes.
 The final exam will include a short (on-site) essay.
-There will be at least three different dates for the final exam.

 The weights of the components in the total grade are as follows: